sncfl/netex/documentation/00_introduction/2_general_principles.md

 ## 2.2 Why NeTEx?

-Public transport information in Europe has historically been published through a variety of formats, each designed for specific national or operational contexts (e.g. GTFS, VDV, TransXChange).
-While these formats meet particular needs, they also create fragmentation and limit interoperability.
+Public-transport information in Europe has historically been published through multiple formats, each created for a specific operational or national context (e.g. GTFS, VDV, TransXChange).
+While these formats cover particular needs, they also lead to fragmentation and limited interoperability between systems.

 NeTEx was developed by CEN to provide a **harmonised, multimodal and extensible standard** capable of supporting:

 - the complete description of the public-transport offer (stops, networks, timetables, accessibility, fares);
-- consistent data exchange between operators, authorities, and information systems;
+- consistent and reliable data exchange between operators, authorities, and information systems;
-- cross-border and international interoperability.
+- seamless cross-border and international interoperability.

-NeTEx complements existing standards:
+NeTEx does not replace existing formats but complements them:

 - **GTFS** remains widely used for consumer-facing journey planners and global map services;
-- **TAP TSI** remains mandatory for railway timetable and reservation exchanges at European level.
+- **TAP TSI** remains mandatory for railway timetable and reservation exchanges at European level;
+- **SIRI** provides the real-time counterpart to NeTEx for operational monitoring and passenger information.

+**Compared to other formats**, NeTEx stands out by its model-driven foundation (Transmodel), its completeness across all public-transport domains, and its extensibility through national profiles.
+GTFS focuses on lightweight consumer applications; TAP TSI targets rail-sector exchanges; SIRI covers real-time.
-In this ecosystem, NeTEx provides the **structured backbone** for national and European mobility data, from which lighter or specialised formats may be derived when needed.
+NeTEx acts as the **structured backbone** from which lighter or specialised formats can be derived or complemented.

 ## 2.3 What is a “profile” and why CFL needs one